jasonamyers/jasonamyers.github.com/_posts/2015-05-08-building-a-keyboard-part-2.md

 |F4 | row 2|
 |F5 | row 3|

 Any pin works except for Vcc, GND, RST.
 Just make note of what went where.
+I used the upper right corner as row 0, column 0.

 ![Example 8]({{ site.url }}/assets/teensy-rows.jpg)